jrgns/jrgns.github.com/_posts/2013-07-22-prepopulating-entity-in-symfony-2-form.md

 $form = $this->createForm(new ContactDetailType(), $detail);
 {% endhighlight %}

 On to the form.
-Quite simply, if the entity already has a student, don't add the field for the student.
+Quite simply, if the entity already has a `Student`, don't add the field for the student.

 {% highlight php linenos inline %}